-Researchers in the Oxford BabyLab conduct research into the language and cognitive development of typically developing infants using non-invasive assessments of eye-movements and head-movements in response to pictures, videos and lights, presented with or without sound.
-These primary methods are sometimes used in conjunction with secondary methods of data collection from the infant or the infant's parent/guardian.
+The primary method of testing (i.e., EEG recording) is sometimes used in conjunction with secondary methods of data collection from the infant or the infant's parent/guardian.
 This Approved Procedure is intended to cover situations where one or more of the following primary methods are used, and which may be used in combination with secondary methods listed below.